zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/spoton.md

 - **Changi Exhibition Centre (CEC) community isolation facility:** SPOTON was deployed in the CEC community isolation facility during the COVID-19 pandemic in 2020, for mass staff thermal scanning at the guard house area.
 SPOTON was selected as it is quick to detect fever cases in shaded outdoor environments like CEC’s.

-- **OECD OPSI Global Trends 2020 report on “Embracing Innovation in Government”:** In recognition of SPOTON’s innovation, OECD featured SPOTON in its [2020 report](https://trends.oecd-opsi.org/trend-reports/innovative-covid-19-solutions/#rapid-acceleration-of-digital-innovation-and-transformation ':target=_blank') on Embracing Innovation in Government.
+- **OECD OPSI Global Trends 2020 report on “Embracing Innovation in Government”:** In recognition of SPOTON’s innovation, OECD featured SPOTON in its [2020 report](https://trends.oecd-opsi.org/trend-reports/innovative-covid-19-solutions/#rapid-acceleration-of-digital-innovation-and-transformation){:target="_blank"} on Embracing Innovation in Government.

 ### Getting Started